QuestionsContact Susan Collet

-The training in classical ballet technique for students ages 11-13 becomes more intensive as students advance to two or three classes per week in the Middle Division.
+The training in classical ballet technique for students ages 11 and up becomes more intensive as students advance to three or more classes per week in the Middle Division.
 Pointe work for the girls and men’s work for the boys begin in this division.
-Students are encouraged to add jazz, theatre dance and/or character dance to their training program.
-Audition opportunities for The SRB Ensemble II and Richmond Ballet company productions such as The Nutcracker enhance the ballet training in this division.
+Audition opportunities for SRB Ensemble II and Richmond Ballet company productions such as The Nutcracker enhance the ballet training in this division.

 - The School is not responsible for lost or stolen personal property.
 Please leave all valuables at home.
 Please label dancewear with student’s name.

 - Dance is a strenuous activity.
 The School suggests a complete physical prior to starting classes.

 - Students are not permitted to participate in a class after entering late without the permission of the instructor and may be asked to observe the class.